CEHSHUVRO/ALL_SCAN_TOOL.SH/README.md

 HOW TO DOWNLOAD ?

-INSTALL KALI OR ETC !!!!!!
+INSTALL IN KALI OR ETC !!!!!!

 1ST --> wget https://raw.githubusercontent.com/CEHSHUVRO/ALL_SCAN_TOOL.SH/refs/heads/main/my_dos.sh